‘Worst house on the best block’: Unlivable San Francisco home sells for nearly $2M - NewsBreak

 The conservatee, or the original homeowner, “had removed rooms downstairs.
 Anything that existed downstairs was completely torn out and had been that way for decades,” he said.
 This person also “physically removed chunks of the foundation and put in his own supports, it was structurally unsound.”

-There were also concerns that the old, peeling paint was hazardous to the neighborhood, he added.‘Is this real?’: San Francisco home sells for $1 million over asking price in 3 days
+There were also concerns that the old, peeling paint was hazardous to the neighborhood, he added.

 The first round of bidding got 11 offers, the highest being $1.5 million.
 But a final bidding war that attracted 38 potential buyers in court and ultimately “took it to a level that no one expected,” Wiley said.